-Some of the grants, awards, and fellowships I have received to conduct my research (including national and international grants) include the following: Charlotte W. Newcombe Doctoral Dissertation Fellowship; Wenner-Gren Foundation Dissertation Fieldwork Grant; UCSD President’s Dissertation Writing Fellowship; Dan David Prize Scholarship (for Studies on History and Memory); UC Institute on Global Conflict and Cooperation Dissertation Fellowship; UCSD Center for Humanities Dissertation Writing Fellowship; and UC Pacific Rim Advanced Graduate Research Fellowship.
+Some of the grants, awards, and fellowships Amy has received to conduct her research include the following: a Charlotte W. Newcombe Doctoral Dissertation Fellowship; a Wenner-Gren Foundation Dissertation Fieldwork Grant; a University of California San Diego President’s Dissertation Writing Fellowship; a Dan David Prize Scholarship (for Studies on History and Memory); a University of California Institute on Global Conflict and Cooperation Dissertation Fellowship; a University of California Sam Diego Center for Humanities Dissertation Writing Fellowship; and a University of California Pacific Rim Advanced Graduate Research Fellowship.

-Reflecting my post-graduate studies, in which I moved from law to anthropology, my research and teaching are highly interdisciplinary, spanning the fields of international human rights and humanitarian law, anthropology, sociology, history, political science, genocide studies, and global studies.
+Amy Rothschild's research and teaching are highly interdisciplinary, spanning the fields of anthropology, sociology, history, human rights, and genocide studies.

-At IC, I teach courses on law, justice, human rights, memory, genocide, and interdisciplinary legal research.
+At IC Amy teaches courses on law, justice, human rights, genocide, and qualitative research methods.